truust-io/docs.truust.io/content/getting-started.md

 #### Add a Team Member

 Click the "Create Team Member" button at the top right of the screen.

 Fill in the fields to create a new user.

-- **Name**: name of the new user.
+- **Name**: Name of the new user.
 - **Role**: the role we give it.
-  - **Manager**: manages the users of the account.(add, delete users and assign permissions).
+  - **Manager**: manages the users of the account (add, delete users and assign permissions).
   - **Customer Service**: has reduced permissions.
 You can see the data but not modify it.
 - **Email**: Email of the new user.
 - **Countries**: country or countries in which the new user will operate.
 - **Accounts**: account to which we give access.

 ### Account Activation

-To start working with Truust you must verify your account by providing your personal data, product/service data and company legal data.
+To start working with Truust you must verify your account by providing your data, product/service data, and company legal data.

 ---